kevinmershon/resume/README.md

 Proprietary
 --
-Proprietary work samples written in Clojure are available upon request
+Proprietary work samples written in Clojure, Rust, and Swift are available upon request

 References
 ==